220 8th Ave. N.

 Located in New Town, North Dakota,

-The tribes founded FBCC on May 2, 1973, acting upon tribal concerns that the Three Affiliated Tribes needed a locally based college to train tribal members and to act as a positive influence in retaining the tribal culture.
+The tribes founded NHSC on May 2, 1973, acting upon tribal concerns that the Three Affiliated Tribes needed a locally based college to train tribal members and to act as a positive influence in retaining the tribal culture.
 The first classes operated from one small, leaky trailer through articulation agreements with the University of Mary, Minot State College, and the University of North Dakota.

-FBCC developed long-term strategic, sustainability and education plans that allowed it to expand its academic programs and services.
+NHSC developed long-term strategic, sustainability and education plans that allowed it to expand its academic programs and services.
 The college received accreditation as a two-year institution in February 1988 from the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
-In 2011, FBCC reached a significant milestone when the HLC awarded accreditation at the baccalaureate degree level for its four-year degree programs in Education, Environmental Science, and Native American Studies.
+In 2011, NHSC reached a significant milestone when the HLC awarded accreditation at the baccalaureate degree level for its four-year degree programs in Education, Environmental Science, and Native American Studies.

 The college is also one of twenty-nine tribal colleges granted 1994 Land Grant Institution status.